JohannesFischer/photojunkies/framework/docs/en/misc/contributing/translation.md

 We provide a GUI for translations through [transifex.com](http://transifex.com).
 If you don't have an account yet, please follow the links there to sign up.
 Select a project from the [list of translatable modules](https://www.transifex.com/accounts/profile/silverstripe/) and start translating online!

-For all modules listed there, we automatically import new master strings as they get committed to the various codebases, so you're always translating on the latest and greatest version.
+For all modules listed there, we automatically import new master strings as they get committed to the various codebases (via a nightly task), so you're always translating on the latest and greatest version.
+You can check the last successful push of the translation master strings in our [public continuous integration server](http://teamcity.silverstripe.com/viewType.html?buildTypeId=bt112) (select "log in as guest").

 ## FAQ